-VI.
-HELICOPTER EXAMPLE
+V. HELICOPTER EXAMPLE

-This second example tackles a more challenging helicopter control problem.
+This section presents an application to a challenging helicopter control problem.
 We use an 8-state model of the Westland Lynx helicopter at the hovering trim condition.
 The controller generates commands d_s, d_c, d_T in degrees for the longitudinal cyclic, lateral cyclic, and tail rotor collective using measurements of θ, φ, p, q, r (pitch and roll angles and roll/pitch/yaw rates).
-For details and data, see [22] and the demo in [6].
-The controller structure is shown in Figure 6 and consists of two feedback loops:
+For details and data, see [21] and the demo in [6].
+The controller structure is shown in Figure 4 and consists of two feedback loops: